Aortic Dissection Treatment & Management

 • Esmolol

-Initiate therapy to reduce systemic arterial pressure and shear stress if the patient's blood pressure allows for this type of intervention.
+Initiate therapy to reduce systemic arterial pressure and shear stress if the patient's blood pressure allows this type of intervention.
 The following agents are commonly used:

-• Intravenous nitroprusside drip
+• IV nitroprusside drip

 • Calcium channel blockers (eg, diltiazem): they lower blood pressure and cardiac contractility